Time to reward the unsung heroes of our community

 Business environment — this award is for a business that is helping the environment with an initiative or campaign, perhaps run by staff or maybe to do with waste or the company’s ethos.
 It could be how they do business as a whole.

-Entrepreneur of the year — this could be a start-up company, or an inspirational business or initiative that is already doing well.
+Entrepreneur of the year (sponsored by The Head Partnership) — this could be a start-up company, or an inspirational business or initiative that is already doing well.

-Great place to work — Does your business put fruit in the fridge for you?
+Great place to work (sponsored by Ward Consultancy) — does your business put fruit in the fridge for you?
 Does it promote fitness and family time?
 Are your colleagues the best people ever?
 Does the business have a fabulous ethos and do you enjoy your time at work?
 Then you should vote for your company.

 SPORTING AWARDS

-Outstanding achievement — has someone you know overcome adversity to reach the top?
+Outstanding achievement (sponsored by Alan Pontin) — has someone you know overcome adversity to reach the top?
 Maybe they just got to play again after an accident or injury?
 Maybe they are one of the most motivating people to be around?
 To receive the outstanding achievement award, it is not necessarily all about winning but the taking part.

 Inspiring individual or coach — has a coach really motivated you to take part and train hard?
 Did someone help you after an injury?
 Is there someone who has been working behind the scenes in one of Henley’s many clubs for years who has had a hand in helping hundreds of children?
 They could be the winner.